utcompling/tacc-hadoop/README.md

 Other commands:

-    vnc_cmd                         # print the command needed to set up a vnc connection fix                             # fix the cluster when it is screwed up init                            # used to control memory settings across the entire cluster
+    vnc_cmd                         # print the command needed to set up a vnc connection

+    # fix the cluster when it is screwed up
+    stop-cluster.sh
+    start-cluster.sh

+    init                            # used to control memory settings across the entire cluster

 ## Troubleshooting